30th Sunday in Ordinary Time – Year B

 It was Pope Paul VI who began to speak about new approaches in evangelization, in his post-synodal exhortation: Evangelization in the Modern World (Evangelii Nuntiandi, 1975).
 This was to be an adequate “response to the new challenges that the contemporary world creates for the mission of the Church.”
 Pope John Paul II began to explicitly use the term, “New Evangelization” and to advocate it very energetically in his writings, speeches and pilgrimages.
 Following his footsteps, Pope Benedict, and now Pope Francis continue to do the same.

-What is happening all over the world, I think, as a response to this call of the Popes, is a new impetus in evangelization that is […]
+What is happening all over the world, I think, as a response to this call of the Popes, is a new impetus in evangelization […]

 Birthday of John the Baptist